Skip to content

 SecretSHOPIFY_CLI_THEME_TOKENThe shptka_... token from Theme Access

-VariableSTOREYour myshopify.com domain (e.g., my-store.myshopify.com)
+VariableSTOREYour *.myshopify.com domain

 VariableLIVE_THEME_IDNumeric ID of the published theme